-Associate Professor, Curry School of Education
+Associate Professor of Education, School of Education & Human Development

 I am an anthropologist of education whose interests lie in understanding the cultural foundations of education in contemporary societies.
 My work reflects the enduring influence of my mentor at Stanford, George Spindler (the widely recognized “father of American educational anthropology”), whose research and thinking were centrally concerned with understanding the nature and role of self and identity in the educational process.
 After completing my dissertation on immigrant Iranians in California, I conducted post-doctoral fieldwork in Japan and South Korea, studying constructions of self and other in education and the experiences of Koreans as immigrants in Japan.
 My earlier publications focused on comparisons of ideas about the individual self that underlie education in Japan and the United States.
 Alongside this comparative work, I have maintained an interest in minority identities in educational contexts.
 I’ve published numerous critical cultural analyses of dominant discourses of culture, diversity, multiculturalism, U.S. parenting ideologies, social emotional learning, and the culture of teaching and learning in U.S. schools.